hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Experiments are always welcome.

 [6:27:46](#LqeP33EpLD_B706dInruVLOeuoXI7jl2jgJcQFtNRD4) <ALANVF (theangryepicbanana)>:
-alright then, I'll add that (as well as bigints) to me todo list then Ì†ΩÌ±ç
+alright then, I'll add that (as well as bigints) to me todo list then üëç

 [6:28:03](#t_6ZByH_sbtHQpQPfYvR1MKwfKZtGxeEo6eJkU80b94) <ALANVF (theangryepicbanana)>:
-* alright then, I'll add that (as well as bigints) to my todo list then Ì†ΩÌ±ç
+* alright then, I'll add that (as well as bigints) to my todo list then üëç

 [7:25:57](#94Okw4QvJLc2jlxWPuN8IOpzPuIw6QNQ0ExrX4fYHGA) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 Both mutability and immutability have their merits.
 I'm fine with using `copy`, but IMO two things must be done: